equelin/vmware-powercli-workflows/README.md

 This repository purpose is to gather multiple scripts to help automating VMware vSphere infrastructures management.

 Most of the automation is build around VMware Tags.
-For example VMs could be added or removed from DRS groups depending of its tag.
+For example VMs could be added or removed from DRS groups depending of there tags.
 The same goes for SPBM management.

 ![](./Img/TagsAutomatedMgmt.gif)